AtmolanderMimi/basm/readme.md

 ![basm-logo](./resources/logo.png)

-Brain Aneurysm (or just `basm` for short) is a very-simple assembly-like esoteric programming language transpiling to brainfuck.
+Brain Aneurysm (or just `basm` for short) is a very simple assembly-like esoteric programming language transpiling to brainfuck.

 The purpose of this language is to abstract of the parts of BrainFuck that makes it *fucky* like:
 * The relative nature of memory,